ririnnurmaica12/Telegram/README.md

 #  Telegram
-Test the Telegram app using selenium and appium
+- Test the mobile telegram app using selenium and appium.
+- For test case scenarios using gherkin syntax